Truenya/DendyTanks/README.md

 cmake -B build && cmake --build build
 ```

-The executable will be available at `build/ssdl`.
+The executable will be available at `build/ssdl` after a successful build.